tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

 That shouldn't take too long.
 After the vnet is created, it's time to create the vpn gateway and some additional resources: a public ip for the vpn gateway, a local network gateway representing home office, and the site-to-site connection resource.

 As the current public ip of the home office is needed for the local network gateway, I'll just grab it using ```curl```.
 I could of course use a dynamic dns service and use a fqdn host name, but let's continue with an ip this time.
 If you look at the the [template file](https://github.com/tmarjomaa/templates/tree/master/vpngw-s2s-homeoffice), you can see that I'm using a Basic SKU as that fits my needs, and is the cheapest option as well.
 You can read more about the SKUs and their differences on [MS Learn](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku).
-I have set a fqdn (```building4cloud-vpngw-prod.westeurope.cloudapp.azure.com```) for the vpn gateway's public ip.
+I have set a fqdn (```building4cloud-vpngw-prod.westeurope.cloudapp.azure.com```) to the vpn gateway's public ip.

 Note that I have removed the values of shared key (param sharedKey) and home office public ip (param homeOfficePublicIpAddress) from the parameters file.
 Those will be needed of course.